sassoftware/python-swat/doc/source/sorting.rst

 Sorting
 *******

-Since data in CAS can be spread acros many machines and may even be redistributed depending on events that occur, the data is not stored in an ordered form.
+Since data in CAS can be spread across many machines and may even be redistributed depending on events that occur, the data is not stored in an ordered form.
 In general, when using statistical actions, this doesn't make much difference since the CAS actions doing the work will handle the data regardless of the